fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 # Discretizing the model

-Such a differential equation cannot be solved directly using discrete arithmetics, like we would like to do with our digital hardware; hence, we need to **discretize** the equation.
+Such a differential equation cannot be solved directly using discrete arithmetic, as it would be processed on digital hardware; hence, we need to **discretize** the equation.
 This discretization leads to the following result:
 $$ v_{i}[t] = \beta \cdot v_{i}[t-1] + u_{i}[t] - \theta \cdot S_{i}[t] $$
+where $\beta$ is the **decay coefficient** associated to the leakage.
+It is a number smaller than 1.
 The input current is given by:
 $$ u_{i}[t] = \sum_{j \neq i}{w_{ij} \cdot S_{j}[t]} $$
 We have introduced a new function, $S_{i}[t]$, that is equal to 1 at spike time (i.e. if at timestamp $t$ the membrane potential $v_{i}[t]$ is larger than or equal to the threshold $\theta$) and 0 elsewhere:
 $$ S_{i}[t] = 1 ~\text{if}~ v_{i}[t] \geq \theta ~\text{else}~ 0 $$

 # The neurons information: storage and addressing

 To get started, we need to define the network **fan-in**, i.e. how many $j$-neurons are connected to input of each $i$-neuron; we denote this number with $N$.
-Then, we suppose to have $M$ neurons in total in our network.
+Then, we set the total number of neurons in the network to $M$.

 How do we describe a neuron in hardware?
 First of all, we need to list some basic information associated to each $i$-neuron:
 - its **membrane potential** $v_{i}[t]$.